Erebot/Erebot/docs/src/Coding_Standard.rst

 Casting
 -------

-Put a space between the (type) and the $variable in a cast:
+Put a single space between the (type) and the operand of a cast:

 ..  sourcecode:: inline-php